rng-guy/NFSMWBartender/README.md

 This .asi mod adds new customisation options to pursuits in *Need for Speed: Most Wanted* (2005).
 These new options come in **two feature sets**:
 * the **"Basic"** set allows you to change otherwise hard-coded values of the game, and
-* the **"Advanced"** set allows you to specify custom spawn tables for cops without the game's usual limitations.
+* the **"Advanced"** set allows you to specify custom spawn tables for cops without limits.

 &nbsp;